 - Your email list will be full of people that actually want to hear from you (i.e. your ideal clients).

-- Your engagement metrics like open rates will increase and so will overall deliverability to your list.
+- Your engagement metrics will be more accurate and likely will increase and so will overall deliverability to your list.

 But what if I don’t want fewer subscribers on my list?
 The number of subscribers you have on your email list, to a certain point is a vanity number.